ythalorossy/project-library-spring/README.md

 ## Modules

 ### Configuration Server
+Centralize the modules configuration.

+### Discovery
+Netflix Eureka to register and discovery of applications

 ### Gateway
 Acts as a application gateway that used the Discovery server to find the services.